This post describes an experimental procedure for the general chemistry laboratory student that conveniently illustrates the electroplating process.

 After the electrode has dried, mass the entire SPE on a tared analytical balance.
 Record the mass to four significant digits (if available) in your notebook as the initial mass of the SPE.

 The cell (see Figure 2) should be filled with approximately 10 mL of Watts plating solution.
 Insert the SPE into the cell grip mount (the cell grip mount is two-sided, allowing SPE electrodes to be loaded in either direction).
-Use a spacer on the backside of the SPE to ensure the electrode is held tightly in place.
+Use between one to two spacers on the backside of the SPE to ensure the electrode is held tightly in place.
 Place the grip mount loaded with the SPE into the cell cap and connect to the vial containing the Watts plating solution.
 Connect the electrode to the potentiostat.
 When viewing the blue surface facing downwards, connect the mini-USB-style plug to the receptacle to the left of the SPE face.

 Create a “Bulk Electrolysis (BE)” experiment in AfterMath.